 The President made the case on Tuesday that what happens in Afghanistan can directly impact the safety of Americans.
-I believe that most Americans accept this point based on the reality that the 9/11 attacks were conceived in Afghanistan and that the Taliban forces who protected al-Qaeda are likely to become more resurgent if we leave.
+I believe that most Americans accept this point based on the reality that the 9/11 attacks were conceived in Afghanistan and that the Taliban forces who protected al-Qaeda are likely to become more resurgent becoming increasingly diffuse.